 Chapter 4: Battling the Gun Lobby’s Special Protections

-While Brady Legal was formed to fight for gun violence prevention in a forum where principles of justice are administered equally, regardless of lobbying clout, much of our work now involves fighting special laws obtained by the gun lobby that shield it from civil justice.
+When Brady initially formed our legal team, the courts did not have special rules favoring the gun lobby and there was a greater chance of equal access to justice for gun violence victims but that has changed.
+Much of our work now involves fighting special laws that the gun lobby obtained from Congress that make it harder to hold the industry accountable.
 For several years, the NRA made it their top priority to obtain special protections for the gun industry, and in 2005 Congress — led by then-NRA Board member Senator Larry Craig — enacted the Protection of Lawful Commerce in Arms Act (PLCAA).
 PLCAA gives the gun industry unique, special protections from civil justice law; while Congress intended PLCAA to provide narrow protection, some courts have held that PLCAA exempts gun companies from the fundamental principles of negligence and products liability in many cases.
 The gun industry is the only industry in America that has these special protections.

 Brady Legal has fought against gun industry claims that PLCAA provides them sweeping immunity, and has won many victories holding that PLCAA does not give broad protections.
 One court even found that PLCAA is unconstitutional.
 Brady Legal continues to challenge the scope and constitutionality of PLCAA in the courts, with over a dozen cases pending in 2019.
 Meanwhile, legislation has been introduced in the 115th Congress to repeal PLCAA.